Editors note: This blog was originally published in June 2017 and has since been updated for optimal accuracy and relevance.

 Close the session by asking respondents to summarise their key thoughts.

 It’s worthwhile having a few prompts here.
-For example, if testing reactions to new propositions you may ask, ‘Which proposition is most appealing to you and why?’ and ‘What three key things should x organisation take away from this session?’
-(Hint: Consider filming this - with the respondents’ permission - and create ‘vox pops’ to bring your research to life).
+For example, if testing reactions to new propositions, you may ask, ‘Which proposition is most appealing to you and why?’ and ‘What three key things should x organisation take away from this session?’
+(Hint: Consider filming this - with the respondents’ permission - videos will help bring your research to life).

 - Keep the research aim and objectives top of mind when creating your guide